-The Summer Term allows students to take greater responsibility for their learning and within small groups they produce work using the script 'Refugee Boy' and devise an original piece of drama surrounding the topis 'Homelessness'.
+The Summer Term allows students to take greater responsibility for their learning and within small groups they produce work using the script 'Refugee Boy'.
 Through their explorations and devising process they are able to demonstrate their understanding of drama through appropriate use of skills and techniques in order to create meaning for an audience.